vidyut-19/Phil/README.txt

+Phil the ChatBot - CS 122 Group Project by Max Huisman, Vidyut Baradwaj, and Omar Khan

+Motivation:
+As UChicago students, we are already stressed by the time pre-registration comes around during Week 7.
+While Academic advisors exist, they're not the most accessible during times of experience.
+So, we felt there was a need for an interactive program that answers questions students may have when picking courses, such as what prerequisites a class has, who teaches it, when is it offered, and whether the student fulfills
+the requirement to complete a given course and what students thought about a particular course.
+It's easier to use than Stellic, easier to reach than your academic advisor, and wittier than anyone you know!

+Hope you enjoy talking to Phil, just as much as he will talking to you :)

+Instructions:
+We have implemented two UIs:
+1. An interactive text-based interface that includes all of Phil's functionalites

+2. A Flask-powered web-application that only answers questions relating to course evaluations

 This is an overview of all the files and directories in CS122-Group-Project

+Modules and packages you will need:
+Flask
+Tabulate

 >>> Files - starred (***) items are important to the project: